wp-plugins/captcha-bank/readme.txt

 = 2.0 =

 * Major Version Release
-* New Feature : Introduced Layout Settings in Captcha Bank which allows you to set various Layout Settings such as Background, Lines, Dots, Text Transparency, and Signature.
+* New Feature : Introduced Layout Settings in Captcha Bank which allows you to set various Layout Settings such as Background, Lines, Dots, Text Transparency, and Signature for Captcha.
-* New Feature : Introduced Font Settings such as Font Family, Font Size and Font Color in Captcha Bank.
+* New Feature : Introduced Font Settings such as Font Family, Font Size and Font Color for Captcha in Captcha Bank.
 * New Feature : Introduced Security Settings including Auto IP Block, Maxiumum Login Attempts and Block IP Ranges in Captcha Bank.
 * New Feature : Introduced Message Settings which allows you to set different settings for error messages such as Captcha Empty Error, Captcha Invalid Error, IP Block Message, Max Login Attempts and Maximum Login Exceeded Error..
 * New Feature : Introduced Hide captcha for registered users in Display Settings of Captcha Bank.